-This easy plant based Pearl Couscous Salad is made with sweetened cranberries, zucchini, tomato, parsley and pine nuts.
+This easy plant based Pearl Couscous Salad is made with sweet cranberries, zucchini, tomato, parsley and pine nuts.
 It’s tossed with a lemony turmeric dressing and makes for one easy side to dinner or light lunch.

 Pearl couscous or Israeli couscous is a type of pasta made of semolina flour and is much larger than the regular (smaller) granular couscous variety.
 It’s pretty versatile and can be used in place of rice or smaller pastas in soups or salad.

 It takes minutes to cook, which makes it a great candidate for Sunday meal prep.
 Unlike the granular version of couscous, you cook pearl couscous like you would pasta – in a pot of boiling/salted water for about 10 minutes.